sergeytulyakov/FaceCept3D/README.md

 ## Citing FaceCept3D

-If you use FaceCept3D in your research, please cite the one of the following (or both):
+If you use FaceCept3D in your research, please cite one of the following (or both):

 	@inproceedings{Tulyakov2014,
-		author = {Tulyakov, S. and Vieriu, R. L. and Semeniuta, S. and Sebe, N.}, booktitle = {Internation Conference on Pattern Recognition}, title = {{Robust Real-Time Extreme Head Pose Estimation}}, year = {2014},
+		author = {Tulyakov, S. and Vieriu, R. L. and Semeniuta, S. and Sebe, N.}, booktitle = {International Conference on Pattern Recognition}, title = {{Robust Real-Time Extreme Head Pose Estimation}}, year = {2014},
 	}

 	@inproceedings{Vieriu2015,
-		author = {Vieriu, R. L. and Tulyakov, S. and Sangineto, E. and Semeniuta, S. and Sebe, N.}, booktitle = {Face and Gesture Recognition},
-		title = {{Facial Expression Recognition under a Wide Range of Head Poses}}, year = {2015},
+		author = {Vieriu, R. L. and Tulyakov, S. and Sangineto, E. and Semeniuta, S. and Sebe, N.}, booktitle = {Automatic Face and Gesture Recognition}, title = {{Facial Expression Recognition under a Wide Range of Head Poses}}, year = {2015},
 	}